MysticTempest/REFI_Textures/README.md

 REFI_Textures:
 ------------------------------

+A 16px texture pack.
-Textures created from scratch in an attempt to recapture the aesthetic of Minecraft.
+These textures were created from scratch in an attempt to recapture the aesthetic of Minecraft, while improving upon visibility.
 This version is usable in both Minetest Game v5.x and MineClone2.

 ------------------------------

-The 'textures' sub-folder now holds the supported textures for Minetest Game, and MineClone2.
+The 'textures' sub-folder now holds the supported textures for Minetest Game, and MineClone2

 **Also included in this package is the following:**